-I've experienced the future in the form of Her. and it's awesome.
+I've experienced something near-Her. and it's awesome.

 The Pixel 3 comes with a white pair of USB-C earbuds that have Google Assistant fully integrated.
 You don't have to press a button and wait for a beep like with other headphones.
 You just talk.
 And you get an answer immediately.
 It's a truly conversational interface.